nmetens/nba-database/README.md

 12) Who was the oldest player to win the MVP award?
 13) How many NBA players played for 5 or more teams in their careers?
 What were the teams?
 14) How many points per game did Lebron James score in the 2010-11 season?
-15a) On average, how many seasons does it take for a player to win a championship?
+15) On average, how many seasons does it take for a player to win a championship?
-15b) What is the average age of a player when they win a championship?
+15) What is the average age of a player when they win a championship?
-16)
-	- How long has LeBron James been in the NBA?
+16) How long has LeBron James been in the NBA?
 	- How many minutes has he played?
 	- How many total points?
 	- What is is career ppg?
 	- Calculate the total points given the total seasons and the avg career ppg.
-17a) What was the best regular season record, and what were the stats?
+17) What was the best regular season record, and what were the stats?
-17b) What is the worst regular season record, and what were the stats for that team?
+18) What is the worst regular season record, and what were the stats for that team?
-18) Which team has the most MVPS?
+19) Which team has the most MVPS?
 And who is the head Coach?
-19) How many more 30 PPG seasons does James Harden have over Stephen Curry?
+20) How many more 30 PPG seasons does James Harden have over Stephen Curry?
-20) What was the season with the lowest PPG and still won MVP?
+21) What was the season with the lowest PPG and still won MVP?
 What about the highes?
 	- And what was the record, and age of the player?
-Extra) Which coach has the highest winning percentage in 2024-25?
+22) Which coach has the highest winning percentage in 2024-25?
-Extra) What is the 2023-24 mvps home ppg vs away ppg?
+23) What is the 2023-24 mvps home ppg vs away ppg?

 ## Updates